 Here, we can compare his taxable income under normal provisions and the presumptive scheme as below:

 In the above case, the net profit under the presumptive scheme is lower than the normal provisions.
 Hence, it is beneficial for Mr Ram to offer his income under the presumptive scheme of taxation under section 44ADA.

 By following Section 44ADA, an assessee would get the following benefits:

-If an assessee meets the following criteria, then he/she must maintain books and get accounts audited under section 44AB:
+If an assessee meets the following criteria, then they must maintain books and get accounts audited under section 44AB: